Equity Monday: Twilio buys Segment, and Airkit raises $28M for its low-code platform – TechCrunch

 This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
 You can follow the show on Twitter here and myself here — and don’t forget to check out last Friday’s episode.

-- Headlines: The Twilio-Segment deal is real, happening, and is priced about where we expected.
-Big names in the ex-China Internet want to make encryption worse.
+- Headlines: The Twilio-Segment deal is real, happening and priced about where we expected.
+Big names in the ex-China internet want to make encryption worse.
 And, how the United States government would break up Google is becoming clearer by the week.

-- On the Twilio Segment deal, as TechCrunch and Forbes anticipated, the transaction came in around $3.2 billion, forming something of a API monster from their combined form.
+- On the Twilio-Segment deal, as TechCrunch and Forbes anticipated, the transaction came in around $3.2 billion, forming something of an API monster from their combined form.
 As we noted on the show, a lot of investors made a mint from the transaction.

 - Airkit has raised $28 million while in stealth since 2017.
 What does it do?
 Per Forbes, it’s a “low-code platform” that wants to “improve customer engagement.”
 That’s notably similar to what Segment does.